Why study communication studies?

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

-Individuals who are not already enrolled as KU graduate students must complete an application to the Graduate School for admission into the certificate program and submit an application fee along with the following materials:
+Individuals who are not already enrolled as KU graduate students must complete an application to Graduate Studies for admission into the certificate program and submit an application fee along with the following materials:

 - A Statement of Interest in the Professional Workplace Communication graduate certificate program.
 This 1-2 page narrative should summarize your education, employment history, your long-term career goals, and how this certificate will help you achieve these goals.

 - A letter of recommendation from someone familiar with your academic work or qualified to offer judgment on your ability to undertake graduate-level work (former professor of instructor, workplace supervisor).

 Current KU graduate students wishing to enroll in the Graduate Certificate in Professional Workplace Communication program will apply through the office of Graduate Studies.
 A student must be in good standing with their graduate degree program in order to participate in the certificate program.

 A graduate GPA of 3.0 or higher is required for admission.
 Awarding of certificates will be handled consistent with guidelines and timing of degree awards of Graduate Studies.
 Completion of the certificate will appear on the graduate transcript.